(Updated: May 6, 2022)

 Whether you want dancing, laughs, or magic, you can find it in Bally’s entertainment lineup.

-There are plenty of famous restaurants to enjoy inside of Bally’s as well.
+There are plenty of fabulous restaurants to enjoy inside of Bally’s as well.
 You’ll find a food court with several favorite fast food options for a quick bite, or if you want more upscale options, you’ll find them in this same location.

 BLT Steak is one of the most well-known upscale dining options inside Bally’s.
 They have a decadent brunch option that is legendary in Las Vegas and can be visited for other indulgent meals as well.
 However, you will need to make reservations if you want to dine here.